Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 As we enter a new year, it’s the time for evaluating what worked and what needs improvement.

-While we may be resolute in doing away with personal resolutions for the upcoming year, every business owner needs a plan.
-That is why we’ve come up with this list of resolutions for your business.
+While we may be determined accomplishing personal resolutions for the upcoming year, every business owner needs a plan.
+That’s why we’ve come up with this list of resolutions for your business.

 Are you doing business in multiple states or expanding into new territories?
 Are your annual reports up for renewal?
 It can be easy to miss an annual report filing, particularly if your business operates in more than one state.
 There is no standard filing due date.
 Some states have a fixed date for all businesses, but others base the due date on the incorporation, formation, or qualification date.
 And you can’t rely on the state to remind you as many have done away with annual reminders.
 If you only do business in your home state, you may be able to keep track of things yourself.
 But businesses with multiple reporting requirements may want to look into retaining compliance professionals.
 Failing to file an annual report is the primary reason that a business will lose good standing with the state.